 - Capstone Courses and Projects

 More recently ePortfolios have also been identified as a high-impact practice.
-You can find out more about using ePortfolios to assess learning outcomes in Assessment section.
+You can find out more about using ePortfolios to assess learning outcomes in the Assessment section.

 What makes a practice high-impact?